Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Between her and Ava’s experience as photographers, Marrek’s heft and Hayley running enthusiastic gopher, they found a good spot and got set up in what had to be record time.
 Good thing too, because the light was dying on them pretty fast, and the usual Folcthan rainclouds were gathering.

 The first drops started pattering on the bare bedrock around them as Ava placed a lamp and lit it.
 The temperature, as it always did when the nightly rains arrived, was plunging.
-Getting nude in this was going to be...unpleasant.
+Getting nude in this was going to be... unpleasant.

 But Gabby had been through worse.

 She pulled off her T-shirt and stuffed it in her bag, following it as quickly as she could with her pants and underwear.
 Best to get them stowed away now so they’d be nice and dry when they were done.
 Beside her, Marrek made a resigned noise and did much the same.

-And actually...cold though it was...there was something *liberating* about it, too.
+And actually... cold though it was... there was something *liberating* about it, too.
 She swung her arms, took a deep breath, and stepped out in front of the camera.

 "Okay," she said.
 "Let’s write a story."